Tomás Ó Sé: Senior

 Kerry swept through the provincial series again in 2001.
 A 0–19 to 1–13 defeat of Cork gave Ó Sé a second Munster winners' medal and gave Kerry a boost in their All-Ireland ambitions.
 In a new innovation called the All-Ireland qualifiers series, Kerry's provincial victory allowed them to advance to the All-Ireland quarter-final.
 An exciting draw and a replay with Dublin at Semple Stadium gave Ó Sé's side the right to advance to an All-Ireland semi-final showdown with Meath.
 There was some controversy leading up to the game with new squad member Eoin Brosnan getting the captaincy before the game, despite not yet having established himself as a regular.
 There was also great debate about the refusal to start the legendary Maurice Fitzgerald, particularly after his performance in the Dublin game.
-In one of the lowest points ever for Kerry football, Ó Sé's side were absolutely demolished by on a score line of 2–14 to 0–5.
+In one of the lowest points ever for Kerry football, Ó Sé's side were absolutely demolished by a score of 2–14 to 0–5.

 In 2002, Kerry faced more controversy.
-The team was forced to play a replay of their Munster semi-final against Cork only a few of days after the funeral of the brother of team manager Páidí Ó Sé and father of Tomás, Darragh and Marc Ó Sé.
+The team were forced to play a replay of their Munster semi-final against Cork only a few days after the funeral of the brother of team manager Páidí Ó Sé and father of Tomás, Darragh and Marc Ó Sé.
 Cork took full advantage and Kerry embarked on a qualifier campaign which saw them account for Wicklow, Fermanagh and Kildare before they trounced reigning champions Galway in the All-Ireland quarter-final before stuffing archrivals Cork in a unique all-Munster All-Ireland semi-final.
 The subsequent All-Ireland decider pitted Kerry against Armagh in one of the great finals.
 The first-half saw everything going Kerry's way while Armagh floundered.
 The Ulster men lost John McEntee to concussion while Oisín McConville missed a penalty just before the interval.
 As it stood Armagh trailed by four points at half-time while Darragh Ó Sé gave an inspirational performance.
 A different Armagh team emerged in the second-half.
 McConville compensated for his earlier miss by scoring a key goal in the 55th minute.
 Kerry froze after this and failed to score for the rest of the match as Armagh went on to narrowly win their first All-Ireland by 1–12 to 0–14.